lunarcloud/script-dialog/README.md

 script-dialog
 =============

 Create bash scripts that utilize the best dialog system that is available.
-Intended for Linux, but has been tested on Windows, and should work on other unix-like OSs.
+Intended for Linux, but has been tested on OSX 10.6 and on Windows via the Cygwin environment and via the git bash terminal, and should work on other unix-like OSs.

 * If it's launched from a GUI,
  1. it will prefer kdialog in kde and zenity in anything other environment.